Creative Sparks Grants Program Guidelines

 Making your application

-All applications are to be submitted via the online application system SmartyGrants.
+When available, applications are submitted via the online application system SmartyGrants.

 Refer to the SmartyGrants help guide for technical assistance when submitting an application.
 The SmartyGrants support desk is open 9am to 5pm Monday to Friday and can be contacted on 03 9320 6888 or by email.